Xayvay/DrivingHistory/README.md

 This was my initial thought, and to be honestly this was what I thought the first time I submitted this coding sample.
 Well this time I want to actually think this through.

-Thinking of past experiences, I have worked on different applications that delt with microservices.
+From past experiences, I have worked on different applications that delt with microservices.
 Which in short is building the applications as a collection of different smaller services rather than one whole app.
-Hmmm, without building a storing data,creating a restcontroller, and consuming the rest calls.
-I can treat the each object as their own service and call towards them and their methods when needed.
+Hmmm, without building a database for storing data,creating a restcontroller to retrieve that data, and consuming the rest calls from the front end.
+How will I follow this process?
+Well I can treat each object as their own service and call towards them and their methods when needed.
+I can make it very similar to MVC where I have my model objects, my main view, and the services as controllers?

+WHY NOT BOTH?!

 Breaking this up the best way possible: